-Current and former employees, contractors or other business partners who have authorized access and intentionally abuse that access out of bitterness, a desire for personal gain or an intent to compete.
+Current and former employees, contractors or other business partners who have authorized access and intentionally abuse that access out of bitterness, a desire for personal gain, financial desperation, or an intent to compete.
 While their behavioral patterns may seem normal, their intentions are not and the outcome may be data loss or disclosure.

 Current employees, contractors, or other business partners who fall for phishing schemes and become pawns for external attackers, or otherwise make a mistake and inadvertently misuse or expose critical data.